Gastrophryne carolinensis: Taxonomy

 Gastrophryne carolinensis belongs to one of the largest anuran families, the microhylids.
 No subspecies are currently recognized.
-The Eastern narrowmouth toad is one of only 3 microhylids that currently live in the United States.
+The eastern narrowmouth toad is one of only three microhylids that currently live in the United States.

 Description

 The eastern narrow-mouthed toad is relatively small, growing to a maximum length of 2.1 in.
 It has an oval-shaped body and a narrow head with a pointed snout.
+On the back of their head, they have a fold of skin that is capable of covering their eyes.
 They vary in color from brown and grey to green, often with black and white spotting.
+Usually there will be a dark brown stripe seen on both sides of the body.

 Gastrophryne carolinensis toads have a typical teardrop-shaped body that is characteristic of members of the family Microhylidae.
 Though its morphology lacks a tympanum (eardrum), the subgular vocal sac is clearly visible.
+The toes are long and unwebbed.

 The skin of G. carolinensis is smooth and without ridges or warts.
 Yet, the skin is extremely tough, which most likely protects them from the ants upon which they feed.
-Directly behind the eyes, resting on the toads neck, is a distinctive skin fold evolved for protection from ant bites while feeding.
+Directly behind the eyes, resting on the toad's neck, is a distinctive skin fold evolved for protection from ant bites while feeding.

 The color of the toad can change depending on its activities and environment.
 The colors on its sides are generally faded, but its dorsum is dark and broad with various light or dark spots, mottling, or patches that cover the light strip along its middorsal area.
 Its abdomen is generally highly mottled, but its ventral surface is nearly light or unmarked.
 The venters of certain narrow-mouthed toads in the Great Plains are generally unmarked, or virtually so, while those of eastern toads are strongly pigmented.

 Its legs are generally stubby, short, and heavy, and the tips of the toes are round and tapered.
 As with the Leptodactylidae, the toes are absent of webbing or toe pads.
 However, the heels on the back feet have one "spade" or tubercle for digging.

 The sex of the eastern narrow-mouthed toad can easily be determined by the characteristic sexual dimorphism.
-The color of the throat region for males is dark and highly pigmented, while the female throat is absent of this discriminate coloring.
+The color of the throat region for males is dark and highly pigmented, while the female's throat is lighter.

 G. carolinensis has a call that is said to sound like a bleating sheep or an electric buzzer; it is somewhat similar to the call of Anaxyrus fowleri.